Pomegranate-Engine/Pomegranate/README.md

 # Pomegranate-Engine
 A simple customizable 2D Game Engine.
-Currently very WIP.
+Still WIP.

 # About